JarbasAl/LILACS/lilacs/blog/1-LILACS-knowledge.md

 # Wikidata

 Wikidata is a free and open knowledge base that can be read and edited by both humans and machines.

+"Wikibase will not be about the truth, but about statements and their references."
+This means that in Wikibase we do not actually model the items themselves, but statements about them.

+you can read more on wikidata data model [here](https://www.mediawiki.org/wiki/Wikibase/DataModel/Primer)

 [A brief introduction to Wikidata](https://towardsdatascience.com/a-brief-introduction-to-wikidata-bb4e66395eb1)